MrKWatkins/ZXSpectrumNextTests/Tests/Graphics/Layer2Port/ReadMe.txt

-The results of tests are green/red rectangles covering the "#" spots:
+The results of tests are green/red rectangles covering the "#" spots and green/red dots between "[]" areas for Bank offset test (***):

 Visible Layer 2 (NextReg 0x12)
 ### write-over-ROM 16kiB